Patoski-patoski/Windows10-Landing-Page/README.md

 ## Inspiration

 After months of practicing Javascript, I will build four new projects and this is the first.
-It is the landing page of the laptop.
-The first interface when i boot my device.
+I start from the landing page of the laptop up to three other Windows page .
+This page is the first User interface when i boot my device.
+Hopefully, the final 4 would include a framework.
+Bootsrap or Vue Js👀

 [Demo Image](/images/Windows%2010%20Start%20page.png)